-Concurrent review of this draft report includes public, technical, legal, and policy reviews, as well as a Type I Independent External Peer Review.
-The PDT, CEMVN management, and USACE vertical team representatives throughout the agency will consider comments provided during the review period, prior to providing feedback to a USACE Headquarters Senior Leaders Panel.
-This panel will consider the evaluation of the significant public, technical, legal, policy and Independen External Peer Review (IEPR) comments on the TSP and other alternatives to determine the endorsement of a recommended plan and proposed way forward to complete feasibility-level design and the final report.
+The CEMVN conducted concurrent review of the draft integrated feasibility report and environmental impact statement including public, technical, legal, and policy reviews, as well as a Type I Independent External Peer Review (IEPR).
+The CEMVN team, CEMVN management, and USACE vertical team representatives throughout the agency considered comments provided during the review period, prior to providing feedback to a USACE Headquarters Senior Leaders Panel.
+That panel considered the evaluation of the significant public, technical, legal, policy, and IEPR comments on the TSP and other alternatives to determine the endorsement of a recommended plan and proposed way forward to complete feasibility-level design and the final report.